David Newman (screenwriter): Career

 Newman studied at the University of Michigan.
 He went to work at Esquire magazine where he met Robert Benton.
 The two of them wrote Bonnie and Clyde which made them highly in demand in Hollywood.
-From the University of Michigan GARGAlum Newsletter, 2002: "David Newman, 1958 University of Michigan humor magazine Gargoyle editor, has been nominated for the Academy Award, won the New York Film Critics Award, the National Society of Film Critics Award, and three Writers Guild of America Awards for various screen plays including: Bonnie & Clyde, Superman I, II and II among many others, David received his BA and MA at U of M where he twice won the Avery Hopwood Award.
-David became an editor at Esquire Magazine, He co-created the Dubious Achievement Awards.
+From the University of Michigan GARGAlum Newsletter, 2002: "David Newman, 1958 University of Michigan humor magazine Gargoyle editor, has been nominated for the Academy Award, won the New York Film Critics Award, the National Society of Film Critics Award, and three Writers Guild of America Awards for various screen plays including Bonnie & Clyde [and] Superman … among many others.
+David received his BA and MA at U of M where he twice won the Avery Hopwood Award.
+David became an editor at Esquire Magazine.
+He co-created the Dubious Achievement Awards.
 He took pride in having coined the phrase: 'Why is this man laughing?' and wished he had copyrighted it."

 When Benton became a director, Newman started collaborating with his wife Leslie.